cbilliau/currencyConverter/README.md

 * An API to access the database has been constructed in ExpressJS with 2 key endpoints.
 The first compares sign-in/log-in data with the user database and the second pulls saved user currency choices.

 * All routing is handled in the front-end by Angular 1.5.

+* The prototype app is deployed on Heroku.

 ## Development Roadmap